shekkizh/TensorflowProjects/README.md

 <img src="https://github.com/shekkizh/TensorflowProjects/blob/master/logs/MNIST_logs/run3/AutoEncoder_0.png" width="400" height="300"/>
 <img src="https://github.com/shekkizh/TensorflowProjects/blob/master/logs/MNIST_logs/run3/AutoEncoder_20k.png" width="400" height="300"/>

 - Image Analogy - it was interesting to see how the model tries to learn.
-The model corresponding to just image loss seems to optimize shape followed by color and scale, though this process seems painfully slow.
+The model corresponding to just image loss seems to optimize shape followed by color and scale, though this process seems painfully slow - Rotation optimization so far doesn't seem to be visible on the horizon.
 The results below are intermediate results for two predictions.
 (Will be getting back to this problem later...)

 <img src="https://github.com/shekkizh/TensorflowProjects/blob/master/images/image_analogy_150k.JPG" width="400" height="600"/>